 Our benefits are absolutely excellent.
 If you apply for any full-time role at Defiant, be sure to ask for the details.
 We’ve worked long and hard to create a small business that has a benefits program that exceeds many large company standards.

 The team right now is around 38 people.
 We are mostly USA-based, but have team members in Europe, the UK, Australia, and other parts of the world.
 If you’re in a different time zone to the east or west coast USA, we can work with you asynchronously and continue to be effective.
 We do this with some of our team in Australia and it works well.

 Every year that doesn’t have a pandemic, we attend a range of conferences including sending our whole team to DEF CON in Las Vegas where we have a lot of fun eating amazing food and taking limo rides.
 Travel is optional, but when you do travel we take very good care of you.
 So far we’ve always flown everyone business class.
 That may change in the future, but I certainly hope it doesn’t because it makes the flight part of the fun.

 Defiant is far more than just WordPress security.
 Since we’ve grown and our budgets have increased, we have begun to actively engage in philanthropy, specifically by bringing power and light to a school campus in Uganda.
-At the time of writing [July 7th, 2021] we have not yet announced this publicly, but will do so shortly.
-Our team has been helping out with some of the technical aspects of this project which has been tremendously exciting and rewarding.
+Our team has helped innovate on some of the technical aspects of this project, which has been tremendously exciting and rewarding.

 We also have a large media department with some amazing filmmakers on the team.
 If you’re at all interested in becoming a well-known voice or video/film persona, I think Emily our producer will definitely want to chat with you.
 We are in the process of massively expanding our media footprint.